Food allergies in children

 - Children need to avoid eating foods that they are allergic to.

-- As children get older, they often outgrow their food allergies.
+- Many children outgrow their food allergies with time.

-- If your child has a food allergy, work with their doctor to create an ASCIA action plan so your child's carers know how to recognise and respond to an allergic reaction.
+- If your child has a food allergy, create an ASCIA action plan with their doctor, and check that your child's carers know how to recognise and respond to an allergic reaction.

 What are food allergies?